 This qualification provides practical and theoretical skills in teaching and assessment in a variety of settings.
 It will give you a competitive edge if you are planning a career in higher education.

-You will take four teaching certificate units which run during Year 2 and 3 of the programme.
+You will take three teaching certificate units as part of the programme.

 When you start the programme, you will take an online test to assess your writing support needs.
 The outcome of this will determine the level and nature of support during the programme.